He Takes Aim And Blooms With

 His powerful words, vocals, instruments, effects are wrapped up into musical art films.
 Angie is an audio scientist with sounds, both modern and traditional, then mixing technology that we use every day, like Siri to create his songs.
 What has come out of him is a gutted-out heart, a re-wired brain, and motor skills that are sharper than a butcher knife in the kitchen.

 The collection of new songs Life Is A Flower, Life Is A Gun almost didn’t make it, to tape, to the recording microphone, to the stage.

 It’s been a while since the musical world has heard from Angie Aparo, his last album was released almost eight years ago.
 You might know him from his songs, being covered by Faith Hill, Tim McGraw, Big & Rich, Edwin McCain, Sheila E. and Miley Cyrus.
-You might go his solo shows.
-If you have the cd, THE AMERICAN; you heard greatness, if you saw him live; you saw genius, and now this album.
+You might go to his solo shows.
+If you have the CD, THE AMERICAN; you heard greatness, if you saw him live; you saw genius, and now this album.
 Life Is A Flower, Life Is A Gun, (Schoolkids Records) is aptly titled for someone who has gone through several life-changing events.